 What is more important, the house edge tends to fluctuate a lot, depending on the type of bet the player makes.
 With Pass/Don’t Pass Line and Come/Don’t Come bets, the tilt in favor of the house is relatively reasonable as it varies between 1.36% and 1.41%.
 Also, if you take or lay odds on the aforementioned bets, the house edge may be reduced to zero.

 Needless to say, such bets give players the best odds and the greatest value at the craps table.
-Then again, we have the Big Red bet, which is absolutely one of the worst wagers you can possibly make as its house edge reaches the unprecedented 16.67%.
+Then again, we have the Big Red bet, which is absolutely one of the worst wagers you can possibly make as its house edge reaches an unprecedented 16.67%.
 It goes without saying placing one such bet is a terrible idea.

 And this was only a single example of a sucker craps bet – there are a number of other bet types where the house edge exceeds 10%.
 Novices must ensure they are well-acquainted with all bet types, their payouts and their house edge, which will enable them to make informed, smart decisions during their betting session.